augustin-delabrosse/mckinsey-qb-tech-challenge/README.md

 # Foodix Satellite image analysis tool 🛠:

 This tool helps the sales team of Foodix to identify and locate Silos accross the whole globe, thus enabling them to find new potential customers.
 Usecases are to detect Silos and sell them their superior technology, or to identify areas with out any Silos.

+🏆 This project was awarded the first price of the McKinsey hackathon.

 ## Homepage
 General information about the business and about McKinsey.